WeConnectArchive/waltz-SDK-example/README.md

 ## SDK initialization

+1. In your Podfile make sure to add the following sources:

+    source 'https://github.com/WaltzApp/Podspecs.git' # To have access to Waltz Pods/Framework
+    source 'https://github.com/CocoaPods/Specs.git'   # To continue to have access to regular Public Pods

+2. Add the following dependency:

+    pod 'WaltzAccess', :inhibit_warnings => true

-1. Open the workspace (ThirdParty.xcworkspace)
+3. Open the workspace (ThirdParty.xcworkspace)

-2. Open the AppDelegate.swift
+4. Open the AppDelegate.swift

-3. Change the following line with your license and your appUid:
+5. Change the following line with your license and your appUid:

         WaltzSDKMgr.sharedManager.initManager(licenseKey: "PUT---YOUR---iOS---LICENSE---HERE", appUid: "PUT---YOUR---VENDOR---UUID---HERE")